mantik-org/dots-and-boxes/README.md

 ## Run
 Open your web browser on http://localhost:8080 after successful build.

+## Third-Party Software:
+Dots And Boxes uses and depends on third-party open-source tools and libraries which are outside of this repository.
 ## License

 Copyright (c) AI Namp.
 All rights reserved.